-When filing a GAO protest to challenge the award a contract for negotiated contract there is a difference between Federal Acquisition Regulation Part 15 (FAR 15 discussions and clarifications).
+When filing a GAO protest to challenge the award a contract for negotiated contract there is a difference between Federal Acquisition Regulation FAR Part 15 (FAR 15 discussions and clarifications).
 A successful bid protest can hinge upon your thorough understanding of the subtle differences in the federal acquisition procedures.

 As its defense, the government will sometimes try to characterize a situation that would legally require meaningful discussions as a mere clarification.
 Keep in mind that the government choose to award without discussions or giving oral presentations.

 The GAO, however, looks at details and actions of the parties when deciding bid protest cases.

 Difference Between Clarifications and FAR Part 15 Discussions in GAO Protests